ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-01-18-nier-chip-fuse-guide.md

 $$

-Even numbers add a factor such that the minimum value is always $$0.5$$ greater when rounded up.
-That's really it.
-When you're in doubt, always plug them in the equation above and double-check on the table if it is the lowest-possible storage cost.
+Even numbers add a factor such that the minimum value is always $$0.5$$ greater when rounded up. *That's really it.* When you're in doubt, always plug them in the equation above and double-check on the table if it is the lowest-possible storage cost.

+## Postscript

+Fusing chips in *NieR: Automata* feels like a minigame on its own.
+To be honest, if you're playing in Normal difficulty, there's no need to min-max your chips&mdash; just play what you feel is fun!
+If you have any questions, feel free to comment below.

+If you haven't played *NieR: Automata*, I highly-recommend that you do.
+It's a great game that touches on some deep and philosophical topics.
+The play-by-play combat is awesome too (think Bayonetta and Devil May Cry).
+An awesome game to start my 2022!